This privacy statement is applicable to The Power Within Training & Development Ltd and all its affiliates.

 In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, the Company shall promptly assess the risk to people’s rights and freedoms and if appropriate report this breach to the ICO (more information on the ICO website).

-Please also note The Company are also members of the ICO UK
+Please also note The Company are also member of the ICO UK

 END OF POLICY